kendravant/gc_project/README.md

 and creates standardised variable names using the word.word.word convention

-Two data sets are created and written out to file
+Two data sets are created and written out to csv files

-	meanAndStandardDeviationFeatures.txt
+	meanAndStandardDeviationFeatures.csv

 		which contains only the mean and standard deviation features along with the subject ID and activity

-	featureAveragebySubjectAndActivity.txt
+	featureAveragebySubjectAndActivity.csv

-		which contains the average for each feature by subject ID and activity
+		which contains the average for each selected feature by subject ID and activity

 Required libraries (loaded by run_analysis.R):